 - Lump and or heat on the affected limb.

 - Skipping gait (hip dysplasia).

-- Bleeding from a wound or laceration.
+- Obvious signs of trauma such as bleeding from a wound or laceration.

 - Abscesses often burst in time leaving an open wound with a foul smelling discharge.